ankit1068/Doctor_Appoinment-/README.md

 Apache Tomcat Server (v9.0 or higher recommended)

-Oracle Database

-A code editor or IDE (e.g., Eclipse, IntelliJ IDEA, or VS Code)
+A code editor or IDE (e.g., NetBeans, Eclipse, IntelliJ IDEA, or VS Code) I recommend to better exp you can use the NetBeans!!